ConstiFernandes/Symantec-CWP-Samples/Readme.md

 cwprunavscan.py This script demonstrates the run AV Scan API.
 This script automatically determines the AWS instance ID where this script is executed.
 You many specify the instance id of another instance as well.
 You can run AV scan as 'manual' on demand or as a 'scheduled job'

-@ConstiF
-Commit changes

-Delete README.md

-Add an optional extended description…
-  Commit directly to the master branch.
-  Create a new branch for this commit and start a pull request.
-Learn more about pull requests.
-Commit changes  Cancel
-© 2017 GitHub, Inc.
-Terms
-Privacy
-Security
-Status
-Help
-Contact GitHub
-API
-Training
-Shop
-Blog
-About